AdaCore/ada-spark-rfcs/considered/oop-remastered.rst

    end P;

    package body P is
-      type T1 is class record
+      type body T1 is class record
          procedure T1 (Self : in out T1; V : Integer) is
 	 begin
 	     null;
 	 end T1;
       end T1;

-      type T2 is new T1 with record
-         procedure T2 (Self : in out T1)
+      type body T2 is new T1 with record procedure T2 (Self : in out T1)
 	    with Super (0) -- special notation for calling the super constructor.
 First parameter is omitted is